-Talent selection refers to the process that companies use for identifying and hiring employees.
+Talent selection refers to the candidate selection process that companies use for identifying and hiring employees.
 The best and most effective talent selection processes involve applying a consistent set of structured, job-related tools (tests, assessments, interviews, etc.) in a specified sequence in order to accurately and efficiently identify candidates with the knowledge, skills, abilities and motivations required by the target job.
 Effective talent selection processes identify employees who add significant value to the organisation and in turn boost productivity, deliver quality, enhance employee engagement, leave a positive impression on potential employees and re-enforce organisational values.

-Why is talent selection important?
+Why is candidate selection important?

 An organisation’s employees are its most valuable resource.
 Selecting the right talent for the right jobs drives an organisation’s competitive advantage.
-An effective talent selection process means hiring individuals with the needed knowledge, skills, abilities and motivations for the job and culture.
+An effective candidate selection process means hiring individuals with the needed knowledge, skills, abilities and motivations for the job and culture.
 Effective talent selection leads to a number of benefits including: improved productivity, improved quality, better morale and higher levels of employee engagement.

 Conversely, poor hiring decisions have a negative impact on organisations.
 The cost of a bad hire is estimated to be 30% of the employee’s annual wages, and that only accounts for the direct financial costs.
 In addition to the financial impact, poor hiring decisions can result in reduced team morale, disruption to projects and teams, lost or dis-satisfied clients and increased workload for managers and other team members.